 Can therapy help?

-Children and young people with additional needs and mental health concerns can find relief through therapeutic.
+Children and young people with additional needs and mental health concerns can find relief through specialist therapeutic approaches.
 Highly sensitive approaches by a therapist, can help to make sense of worries and distress and consider ways anxieties can be relieved.
 This can take time.
 Sometimes things improve quickly, or sometimes they seem to get worse before they get better.

 Often children who seem to be stuck, can continue to develop, and their symptoms can improve, when anxieties are understood.
 Therapy is not a cure but can enable children who are diagnosed with autism to make good developmental progress.
 They can reach further towards their potential to be happy and fulfilled.
 Individual strengths can be harnessed to overcome other adversities.